nic-dgl103/Exercise-1---Basic-Website/README.md

 1. Create the website structure:
    - Read “Add files to your website folder” in the VS Code Reference Guide.
-   - In your local website folder (exercise repository), create a new file called _index.html_, a file called _style.css_ and a folder called _images_.
+   - In your website folder (repository), create a new file called _index.html_, a file called _style.css_ and a folder called _images_.
 Notice that these names are all lowercase because that is best practice when naming files and folders.
 Your repository also includes the assignment readme file and a gitignore file, you don’t have to delete these files -- they do no harm and wouldn’t be visible when visitors view the website through a browser.
 2. Prep your HTML page:
    - Read “Add skeleton code” in the VS Code Reference Guide.
    - In VS Code, open _index.html_ and add the HTML skeleton code.